joshlong-attic/cdlive-again/README.md

 f**k it we'll do it live!!

-TBD: O'Reilly DO IT LIVE!
+TBD: O'Reilly DO IT LIVE!!!